 When people start building their websites and blogs on WordPress, it can be easy to install plugins and setting necessary options in the dashboard.
 But when it comes to writing a good blog post without grammar and spelling errors, only a few tools can help.
 But the human proofreading still the best way to avoid common errors and mistakes.
-In this post, I’ll share the best WordPress spell check and grammar correction plugin and tool directly in the editor to make your blog posts error free and professional as possible.
+In this post, I’ll share the plugins and tools to use to make your blog look clean as possible.

 As you know, WordPress is the best blogging platform for its flexibility and the easy use.
 To add a new option or functions, you can just install the appropriate plugins or add the code manually.
 But first, you need to use two different proofreading tools that thousands of professional bloggers are using.

-The first WordPress spell and grammar check tool that I recommend is Grammarly which is the most advanced grammar checker software that you can use in the browser and in your document editing tools.
+The first one is Grammarly which is the most advanced grammar checker tools that you can use in the browser and in your document editing tools.
 It’s more than an online software, but a complete platform to correct hidden errors that no other software can find even Microsoft tools.
-Best of all, the tool integrates into all the text editing tools and even when you write online on any website.
+Best of all, the tool integrates on all the test editing tools and when you write online.

 Now, after creating your account with Grammarly, install their extensions for your browser.
 You can find the link in your account.
 In this case, you have the best tool to check all your phrases like a professional writer and instantly.